-Table 14 describes the device configuration pins, which are set up via internal or external pullup/pulldown resistors through the LENDIAN, EMIFBE, BOOTMODE[1:0], and CLKMODE0 pins.
+Table 14 describes the C6712/12C/12D device configuration pins, which are set up via internal or external pullup/pulldown resistors through the LENDIAN, EMIFBE [12D only], BOOTMODE[1:0], and CLKMODE0 pins.
 These configuration pins must be in the desired state until reset is released.
 For more details on these device configuration pins, see the Terminal Functions table of this data sheet.